farmerplants/Ripple-Labs-Overview/README.md

 ## Recommendations

 ### If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)
+  - Smart contract compatibility -- recently proposed in August 2021
+  - Integration of machine learning -- liquidity speed and availability on RippleNet will benefit; is a key facet of the engineering team moving forward into 2022 and beyond
+  - Further development of CBDCs globally in coordinance with financial institutions and banks

 ### Why do you think that offering this product or service would benefit the company?
+  - Smart contracts:
+    - XRP can be used for running sidechains or any application built on the sidecchains can opt to issue XRPL-compatible tokens
+    - Countires, banks, institutions, and others will be able to issue Central Bank Digital Currencies (CBDCs) or other digital assets as XRPL tokens, both fungible and non-fungible
+    - Automated, trustless transactions improve efficiency
+  - Machine learning:
+    - Successful implementation of ML will bolster liquidity speed and availability
+  - CBDCs
+    - Can facilitate the distribution of money more efficiently with reduced costs

 ### What technologies would this additional product or service utilize?
+  - Blockchain
+  - AI/ML

 ### Why are these technologies appropriate for your solution?
+  - Blockchain technology and CBDCs can greatly improve the efficiency and movement of money
+  - An estimated 1.7B people globally are unbanked -- Ripple is partnered with the central bank of Bhutan to aid in asset digitization in an attempt to increase financial inclusion to 85% of the population in the next two years